 It's important to note the flexibility in the implementation of these components.
 They don't have to be separate entities; they can be integrated into a single asset.
 Conversely, several different assets might handle just one component.

-Zero Trust security for enterprises
+Zero trust security for enterprises

-Implementing Zero Trust in your business means rethinking how you manage users, applications, and infrastructure.
+Implementing zero trust in your business means rethinking how you manage users, applications, and infrastructure.
 It involves seeing users as both potential risks and assets, with a focus on robust identity verification and limited access.